Why Does Spotify Keep Crashing? Fastest Way To Fixed The Crashing Problem

 Spotify is a popular music streaming service that allows users to listen to their favorite songs.
 Unfortunately, it seems like the app crashes quite often for some people.
-If this has been happening to you and want to know why does Spotify keep crashing and how to prevent Spotify from crashing, keep reading!
+If this has been happening to you and wants to know why does Spotify keep crashing and how to prevent Spotify from crashing, keep reading!

 How do I know When Spotify Crashes?